 You will need this approval if you intend to interfere with an Aboriginal relic.
+Aboriginal relics include artefacts and objects, sites and places, and remains which have significance to the Aboriginal people of Tasmania.

-Interfering with a relic includes:
+Interfering with a relic includes the following activities:

 - destroying, damaging, defacing, concealing or otherwise interfering with a relic